blbadger/blbadger.github.io/language-representations.md

 \mathtt{opioosponsorsnesotauratedcffff \; conduc}
 $$

-The inability to effectively modify an input embedding using gradient descent suggests that the gradients obtained from modules of the trained GPT-2 model are inaccurate.
+Returning to the general case, it takes an extremely large number of iterations of \eqref{eq2} to approach the inequality \eqref{eq4}, and often it cannot be satisfied in a feasible number of iterations at all.
+This observation suggests that this model is not accurate in passing gradients from the output to the input.
 Why would the gradients arriving at the early layers of a model be inaccurate?
 It may be wondered if this is due to rounding errors in the backpropegation of gradients.
 One way to check this is to convert both the model and inputs in question to `torch.double()` type, ie 64-bit rather than the default 32-bit floating point values.
 Unfortunately there is no significant change in the number of iterations required to make an input that satisfies \eqref{eq4}, and it remains infeasible to satisfy that inequality for $e'$ very close to $e$.

 The relative inability of gradient updates to the input embedding to minimize a loss function on the model output suggests that model layers that are adjacent in the backpropegation computational graph (ie the first few transformer encoders) are also poorly optimized towards the end of training.
-Indeed, the poor optimization to the input embedding given only one trained transformer block suggests that most of the model is poorly updated towards the end of training, and that is is likely only a few output layers are capable of effective updates at this point.
+Indeed, the poor optimization to the input embedding given only one trained transformer block suggests that most of the model is poorly updated towards the end of training, and that only a few output layers are capable of effective updates at this point.

 Is there any way to use gradient descent to more effectively minimize some metric distance between a trained model's output of $a$ versus $a_g$?
 It turns out that there is: removing the langauge modeling head reduces the number of iterations required to satisfy \eqref{eq4}, by a factor of $>100$ for a one-block GPT-2 model.
 This makes it feasible to generate $e_g$ that is accurate even when compared with stricter $e'$ but even these embeddings map to inputs that are more or less completely unrecognizable.